Fredrik Skavlan

 Fredrik Skavlan (born 2 September 1966) is a Norwegian TV host, journalist, and cartoonist.
-He hosted the talk show Først & sist from 1998 to 2007, for which he won the 1999 Norwegian Television Award for best host as well as the talk show Skavlan since 2009, for which he won the Swedish Television Award for Best Television Host.
+He hosted the talk show Først & sist from 1998 to 2007, for which he won the 1999 Norwegian Television Award for best host as well as the talk show Skavlan from 2009 to 2021, for which he won the Swedish Television Award for Best Television Host.
 Skavlan originally worked as a journalist and cartoonist for several Norwegian newspapers, including Morgenbladet and Dagbladet.

 Early life

 Skavlan was born on 2 September 1966 in Oslo, Norway.

 Career

 From 1998 to 2007, Skavlan hosted the talk show Først & sist (First & Last), which attracted more than one million viewers every Friday evening.
 He won the 1999 Norwegian Television Award for best host.
 After taking a break from the Norwegian public broadcaster NRK, he was persuaded to host his own show for Sweden's SVT in the spring of 2009, Skavlan.

 Skavlan won the Swedish Television Award for Best Television Host, the first Norwegian to do so.
-In the autumn of 2009 the program started broadcasting on both NRK and SVT.
+In the autumn of 2009, the program started broadcasting on both NRK and SVT.
 Since autumn 2013 the show is also broadcast on the Danish secondary channel DR2.

 Skavlan originally worked as a journalist and cartoonist for several Norwegian newspapers, including Morgenbladet and Dagbladet.
 He has also illustrated several books, including Unni Lindell's children's book Nifse Nella og nattskolen (Spooky Stella and the Night School) (2008).